Sunidhi Chauhan: Personal life

 In 2002, at the age of 18, Chauhan married director and choreographer Bobby Khan (brother of choreographer and director Ahmed Khan) after working on the music video, Pehla Nasha.
 It was reported that the couple married in a secretly arranged ceremony, attended only by very close friends.
 However, the marriage caused a rift between Sunidhi and her parents, who considered the union "unsuitable" and consequently disowned her.
 Despite that, she and Khan separated a year later, bringing about a reconciliation with her parents.
 She lived with actor Annu Kapoor and his wife Arunita during the separation, filed for divorce the same year, citing that she had realised that they "wanted different things from life".

 Later, Chauhan began a romantic relationship with the music composer Hitesh Sonik whom she was friends with, since the days she won Meri Awaz Suno.
 After dating for more than two years, they married on 24 April 2012, at a low profile wedding ceremony in Goa and had a grand reception in Mumbai, attended by many prominent Bollywood celebrities.
 On 1 January 2018, Chauhan gave birth to a boy whom she named Tegh.

 Awards and achievements

 Throughout her career, Chauhan has several honours and awards, including three Filmfare Awards: two for "Best Female Playback" and one RD Burman Award for New Music Talent.

-She has also performed quite often in college festivals, including Rendezvous IIT Delhi fest 2022 and KIIT Silver Jubilee Karnival 2023 to name a few.
+She has also performed quite often in college festivals, including Thomso IIT Roorkee 2024, Rendezvous IIT Delhi fest 2022 and KIIT Silver Jubilee Karnival 2023 to name a few.